 The Best Wedding Venues in the North West

 We are so lucky in the North West to have some flipping awesome wedding venues.
 From mountain vistas in the Lake District to bespoke little venues, to chic city centre locations.
-I’ve been lucky enough to photograph over 150 weddings in some of the best wedding venues the area has to offer.
+I’ve been lucky enough to photograph over 200 weddings in some of the best wedding venues the area has to offer.
 If you’re on the hunt for your wedding venue in Lancashire, Cheshire, Manchester or the Lake District then check out some of my favourites in this blog.

 I’m completely smitten with this wedding venue – it’s perfect for couples who want something relaxed, fun and just that little bit quirky.
 The wedding barn is a great blank canvas for DIY brides to be and animal lovers will get excited by the fact there are donkeys and llamas on site.
 Llama’s in bow-ties non the less!
 Another big tick in the box is the absolutely delicious food on offer from the venue – if you’re a foodie, then this is great venue to consider.
 Check out Bekah and Luke’s colourful Wellbeing Farm wedding here.